Dennstaedtia punctilobula aka Eastern Hayscented Fern

 Eastern Hayscented Fern, R Hay Scented Fern, Hay Scented Fern

-How to care for Eastern Hayscented Fern
+How difficult is it to take care of Eastern Hayscented Fern

 Caring for Eastern Hayscented Fern is a breeze, as it is highly adaptable and forgiving to minor neglect.